pbella/Cuis-Ports/README.md

 FFI
 ===

-FFI - Based on FFI-Kernel-ar.9.mcz
+FFI - Using FFI from https://github.com/bpieber/Cuis-StyledTextEditor

-FFITests - Based on FFI-Tests-ar.2.mcz

-OpenGL - Based on OpenGL-Core-jrd.6.mcz.
+OpenGL - Originally based on OpenGL-Core-jrd.6.mcz and have merged in some of the changes from OpenGL-Core-bf.17.mcz.
 Depends on 3DTransform and FFI.
-This was pushed out prematurely and has at least a couple of issues yet to be resolved: font handling is broken, and there are a couple of remaining hacks that were forgotten about that need to be fixed.
+If you are running on a Unix or Linux system, see the comment in OGLUnix openGLLibraryName.
+This was pushed out prematurely and has at least a couple of issues yet to be resolved: font handling is broken, and there are at least one or two hacks that were forgotten about that need to be fixed.

 Note: after loading FFI projects, you must call 'Smalltalk recreateSpecialObjectsArray.'